 - Sprinkle the tops with a little caster sugar

-- When ready to cook, carefully take the pre-heated baking tray from the oven and (either by hand or with a spatula) transfer the dough-scones to the tray, ensuring about 3 centimetres space around each one for an even bake.
+- When ready to cook, carefully take the pre-heated baking tray from the oven and (either by hand or with a spatula) quickly transfer the dough-scones to the tray, ensuring about 3 centimetres space around each one for an even bake.

 - Using oven gloves, put the tray back in the oven and bake for 12 to 15 minutes for medium-sized scones (or 15 to 16 minutes for large scones) until well-risen and golden.